Cog-Creators/Red-DiscordBot/docs/cog_guides/audio.rst

 * Try to listen on a different Discord server or server region.
 * If not everyone is experiencing the issue, it's a discord client issue.

+.. _no-sound:

+^^^^^^^^
+No Sound
+^^^^^^^^

+If the bot's speaking light is active, but there is no sound, troubleshoot the following:

+1. Is the bot's user volume turned up? (right click on the bot in discord, see the slider).
+2. Is the bot muted or deafened?
+Are you deafened?
+Are you deaf?
+3. Check Discord audio device settings and volume (cog icon next to your username in the bottom left, click "Voice and Video").
+4. Try dragging and dropping the bot back to the voice channel.
+5. Check system audio device settings and volume.
+6. Ask another member to come into the voice channel to confirm that it's not just you.

+If the track progress is stuck on 00:00 when you run ``[p]now``:

+1. Try to run ``[p]disconnect`` and replay the song.
+2. Try to reload the audio cog with ``[p]audioset restart``.

 -------------------------
 Lavalink - Advanced Usage
 -------------------------

+.. _multibots:

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Setting up Multiple Red Instances with Audio